GarethDooling/footy/README.md

 - Cloud Fundamentals
 - Containerisation

-## Part 1: Project Initiation
+## Part 1: Project Summary

-I propose to create a simple fantasy football application relating to two tables; 'Team' and 'Players'.
-The app will demonstrate CRUD functionality so a user will be able to create, read, update and delete teams and players.
+I proposed to create a simple fantasy football application relating to two tables; 'Teams' and 'Players'.
+The app should demonstrate CRUD functionality so a user will be able to create, read, update and delete teams and players.

+Unfortunately, I was not able to add the second 'Players' table so the app only demonstrates CRUD for the 'Teams' table.

 ## Part 2: Planning, Design & Project Tracking